virtual-world-framework/vwf/public/web/docs/multiuser.md

-# Create a multi-user application
+# Create a Multi-user Application

 All that is needed for a VWF app to become a multi-user app is for a second person to navigate to the same url.
 By default, both users share the same view of the virtual world.